 Thoughts on Travel

 After almost seven months of solo travel abroad, I’m finally getting comfortable.
-The learning curve in each country is challenging, but the end result is worthwhile.
-Occasionally, there are “difficult” days, but for anyone who really wants to experience a new environment, long-term travel makes the most sense.
+As I’ve often said, the learning curve in each foreign country is challenging, but the end result is worthwhile.
+Occasionally, there are “difficult” days, but for anyone who really wants to experience a new environment, long-term travel is essential.
 A certain degree of independence is helpful.
 If something goes wrong, there’s virtually no one to “save you,” except yourself.
 Focus and homework are essential, but it’s impossible to foresee the many ways to run amok. :o) That’s part of the adventure!